icgc-dcc/dcc-docs/docs/cloud/guide.md

 ## Terms

-Related terms and their defintions are given below:
+Related terms and their definitions are given below:

 | Term | Meaning |
 | --- | --- |